adaviding/morpe/README.md

 * A number of m-files beginning with the `sTest_` prefix.
 These are script files that test parts of the MCL, or otherwise demonstrate its usage.
 * This example shows how to train a MoRPE classifier and then classify data.
 	* sMcl_TemplateForAnalysis.m
+* This code also tests the implementation of a MoRPE classifier, and so it should be useful.
+	* sTest_Mcl_Poly.m

 #Legal stuff